oekosheri/tensorflow_unet_scaling/README.md

 ### Virtual environment

 To install Horovod for Tensorflow a virtual environment was created.
 The same environment will be used for both Tensorflow native and Horovod trainings so that the results are comparable.
-Read this [README](./environments/README.md) to see which softwares and environments need to be loaded before creating the vitual envs and running the jobs.
-For both native and Horovod we use NCCL as the backend for collective communications.
-We also use open MPI for spawning the parallel processes.
+Read this [README](./environments/README.md) to see how to set-up the environment and look at this [script](./load_env_rpcky.sh) to see which softwares and environments need to be loaded before creating the vitual env and running the jobs.
+For both native Pytorch and Horovod we use NCCL as the backend for collective communications.
+We also use Intel MPI for spawning the parallel processes.

 ### Data parallel scheme